-Choose from these picture book and middle-grade book mentor texts to show your growing writers examples of good personal narrative mentor texts with sensory details, vivid verbs, small moments, and organization.
+Choose from these picture book and middle-grade book mentor text examples to show your growing writers examples of good personal narrative mentor texts with sensory details, vivid verbs, small moments, and organization.
+Share with your writers how these personal narrative examples are written with sensory details to show experience and authority.

 Thunder Cake by Patricia Polacco

-Young Patricia recounts staying with her Babushka when a thunderstorm arrives Her Babushka takes Patricia around the farm to gather ingredients, counting to see how long in between the lightning and thunder, then they go inside to make a special cake, a Thunder Cake.
+Young Patricia recounts staying with her Babushka when a thunderstorm arrives.
+Her Babushka takes Patricia around the farm to gather ingredients, counting to see how long in between the lightning and thunder, then they go inside to make a special cake, a Thunder Cake.
+Based on Patricia’s personal story from childhood.

 When I Was Eight by Christy Jordan-Fenton and Margaret Pokiak-Fenton, illustrated by Gabrielle Grimard

 Olemauan wants to learn to read and begs to go to the outsiders’ school.
 But it’s not what she expected.
-She’s treated with cruelty and forced to do endless chores yet her desire to learn remains.
+She’s treated with cruelty and forced to do endless chores, yet her desire to learn remains.
 The nuns’ abuse doesn’t crush this brave girl’s spirit.
-“And like Alice, I was brave, clever, and as unyielding as the strong stone that sharpens an ulu.
-I finally knew this, like I knew many things, because now I could read.”
 Based on the true story of the author, Margaret Pokiak-Fenton, her story shows the power of spirit and literacy to survive and overcome even the most horrible of circumstances.

 Rescue and Jessica: A Life-Changing Friendship by Jessica Kensky and Patrick Downes, illustrated by Scott Magoon

-Based on Jessica’s real-life when she was an adult, read how after her leg was amputated, she connected to a service dog named Rescue.
-Not only is this a sweet story of friendship and resiliency but it also models details that matter, inner dialogue, and parallel storytelling from both main characters’ perspectives.
+Based on Jessica’s real life when she was an adult, read how after her leg was amputated and she connected to a service dog named Rescue.
+Not only is this a sweet story of friendship and resiliency, but it also models these writing craft moves: details that matter, inner dialogue, and parallel storytelling from both main characters’ perspectives.

 Across the Bay by Carlos Aponte